Wedding FAQ – your guide to choosing your Wedding Photographer

 I will tailor make your wedding for you according to your specific requirements.
 Just let me know your ceremony time and we will take it from there.
 I work closely with you to make sure everything runs to plan down to the last hour.

 As a general rule of thumb the earlier your ceremony is in the day the more photographic hours required to include Bridal Prep to First Dance.
-The average length of wedding photography for Bridal Prep to First Dance is between 7 – 9 hours but I can be with you as long as you like.
+The average length of wedding photography for Bridal Prep to First Dance is up to 9 hours.

-Do I provide all the hi res digital photos?
+Do you provide all the hi res digital photos?

-Absolutely – the presented photos are yours to keep without the watermark.
+Absolutely – the edited photos are yours to keep without the watermark.

 Do I received unedited raw photos?